 I always have been, and probably always will be, a sucker for potstickers.
 The crispy golden fried bottoms.
 The tender flavorful filling.
-They just make me so…so… happy.
+A platter of potstickers just makes me so…so… happy.

 Whenever I go out to any kind of Asian restaurant, I must always get whatever potstickers are on the menu.
 They are my favorite.
 That and wontons.
 So I also must order whatever wontons are on the menu.

 It’s a problem.

-I’m usually full before my dinner comes.
-But I just can’t not eat them.
+I’m usually full before my dinner comes, but I just can’t not eat them.
 I mean seriously.
 Savory, flavorful filling stuffed into a wrapper and fried or pan fried and steamed just until the bottom is crispy.
-Just tell me you don’t like them.
+Just tell me you don’t like Asian potstickers.